EliLopez4774/Spotify-Charts-2023-EDA/README.md

 Is there a correlation between danceability_% and energy_%?
 How about valence_% and acousticness_%?

 ### F. Platform Popularity
-How do the numbers of tracks in spotify_playlists, spotify_charts, and apple_playlists compare?
+How do the numbers of tracks in spotify_playlists, ~~spotify_charts, and apple_playlists~~,deezer_playlists, and apple_playlists compare?
 Which platform seems to favor the most popular tracks?

 ### G. Advanced Analysis
 Based on the streams data, can you identify any patterns among tracks with the same key or mode (Major vs. Minor)?